GothenburgBitFactory/tasklib/README.rst

 .. image:: https://travis-ci.org/robgolding63/tasklib.png
     :target: http://travis-ci.org/robgolding63/tasklib

-A Python library for interacting with taskwarrior_ databases.
+A Python library for interacting with taskwarrior_ databases, using a queryset API similar to that of Django's ORM.

+Supports Python 2.6, 2.7, 3.2 and 3.3 with taskwarrior 2.2.0.
+Older versions of
+taskwarrior are untested and probably won't work.

 Requirements
 ------------

-Before installing ``tasklib``, you'll need to install taskwarrior_.
+* taskwarrior_ v2.2.0

 Installation
 ------------